 - answer your questions about your child's development - improve both developmental and educational growth - children with developmental delays become more independent - prevent the need for more and costly intervention in the future, and - communities become more aware of the gifts and abilities of all children.
 MUSIC The school music specialist provides classes that offer students a wide range of musical experiences including opportunities to participate in percussion, singing, movement and the playing of instruments.
 Music classes also address socialisation and encourage interactions between peers and adults.
 HEALTH & PHYSICAL EDUCATION The promotion of being healthy, safe and active is the focus of the school's Health and Physical Education program.
-The school's specialist Physical Education teacher ensures that each student is encouraged and supported to participate in a variety of physical activities designed to promote their movement and physical performance.
+The school's specialist Sensory Physical Education teacher ensures that each student is encouraged and supported to participate in a variety of physical activities designed to promote their movement and physical performance.
 The school has an extensive range of equipment including indoor and outdoor recreation areas where students practice and refine their fundamental movement skills.
 Specialist equipment includes a range of adaptive bicycles and trikes with three purpose built bike tracks.
 IMMERSION SENSORY EXPLORATION Sensory exploration is an important component of the physical education program.
 Students participate in an interactive multi-sensory adventure that promotes exploration, discovery, negotiation, taking risks and solving problems-all the important foundations for developing literacy, numeracy and social skills.
 SWIMMING / HYDROTHERAPY PROGRAM Students participate in swimming and hydrotherapy in the heated school pool.
 Aims of the swimming program are that students are participating and learning water awareness, water confidence and basic water safety, swimming and survival skills.
-Where the timetable permits, some students will participate in deep water swimming at our local community aquatic centre.
-This allows students to become familiar with change room facilities and pool areas.
 Hydrotherapy helps those students that have a physical disability, participating in gentle rhythmic movements to help promote relaxation.
 When students are relaxed they are then able to participate in gentle stretches and passive ranging of their limbs to help maintain movement.
 Hydrotherapy also provides stimulation to respiratory and circulatory systems which is beneficial to students' wellbeing.
 INDIVIDUAL EDUCATION PLANS (IEPs) Parent / teacher interviews are held at the beginning of each year in order to plan your child's program for the year.
 IEPs provide parents with the opportunity to be involved in their child's program and to practice relevant activities in the home environment.
 Each student's individualised program is revised at the end of first semester.

 REPORTING TO PARENTS: SPECIAL EDUCATION NEEDS (RTP:SEN) Carson Street School uses the Education Department's standardised reporting which the teachers modify to suit our particular circumstances and student population.
 Reports will be sent home at the end of each semester.
 INTERVIEWS WITH TEACHERS Parents are invited to discuss their child's progress or any other concerns they may have with the teacher concerned.
-Appointments can be made to speak to teachers during their DOTT time by phoning school, or by arrangement with individual teachers.
+Appointments can be made to speak to teachers during their DOTT time by phoning the school, or by arrangement with individual teachers.
 This communication between parent and teacher is vital to gaining a better understanding of each child.
-All parents who are visiting informally are asked to contact the front office on 9361 7500.
+All parents who are visiting informally are asked to contact the front office on 6216 4950.
 Office staff will then check the class timetable and ring through to the teacher to let them know you are visiting.
 GETTING STARTED!!!

 The GETTING STARTED!!!
 Books and videos were created to assist parents by Dolly Bhargava, Disability Specialist Speech Pathologist in conjunction with our students, their families and staff.
 There are books available to download for free and videos to watch.
-The videos include inerviews with parents.
+The videos include interviews with parents.
 The link is https://carsonst.wa.edu.au/parent-info/getting-started-books/ Topics covered: